Whittier, California: City government

 Whittier uses a council–manager form of government.
 Until 2014, all five city council members were elected at-large, with the mayor being elected by the council.
 Following the 2016 elections, four city council members were elected to four-year terms in districts, whereas the mayor was directly elected to two-year terms.
 The council also appoints a city manager.

-The current mayor of Whittier is Joe Vinatieri.
-The city council is currently made up of Fernando Dutra, Mary Ann Pacheco, Cathy Warner, and mayor pro tempore Octavio Martinez.
+The current mayor of Whittier is James Becerra.
+The city council is currently made up of Aida Macedo, Vicky Santana, Cathy Warner, and mayor pro tempore Mary Ann Pacheco.
 Conal McNamara is serving as the city manager and Shannon DeLong as the assistant city manager.